MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-iogetiommuinterface.md

  - IoGetIommuInterface
 ---

-# IoGetIommuInterface function

 ## -description

+> [!CAUTION]
+> `IoGetIommuInterface` has been deprecated in Windows 10, version 2103 and has been replaced by [IoGetIommuInterfaceEx](nf-wdm-iogetiommuinterfaceex.md).

 Retrieves a pointer to the interface that contains pointers to IOMMU routines.

->[!IMPORTANT]
-> `IoGetIommuInterface` has been deprecated in Windows 10, version 2103 and has been replaced by [**IoGetIommuInterfaceEx**](nf-wdm-iogetiommuinterfaceex.md).

 ## -parameters